mberasategi/MSGW/intro/intro.md

 #### 2. Activities

 <div class="small">

-Students will carry out eight activities (two for each unit) throughout the term, to apply the knowledge and abilities of the subject.
-There will be individual and group activities of different kinds: debates in class, projects, presentations to the class, tutorials and a final exam.
+Students will carry out four group activities along the semester to apply the knowledge and abilities of the subject, as well as individual preparation activities to follow in-class sessions.

-Of the scheduled activities, some will be made in class and they will later be commented and evaluated, also in class.
-The four activities corresponding to the active experimentation of each unit (projects 1, 2, 3 and 4) will be started in class and will be developed outside the classroom.
-They will later be evaluated and graded, and suggestions will be offered for improvement.
-Specific instructions for each assignment will be available to students.
+There will be individual and group activities of different kinds: in-depth readings, content planning and production, presentations, and a final test.

+Specific instructions for each activity will be available to students through ALUD.
 </div>

 ## Assessment {.smaller}